hummingbird-me/kitsu-web/markdown/community-guidelines.md

 Don't post the mutilation, torture, or abuse of human beings, animals, or their remains.

-#### NSFW Content

-Kitsu is home to a diverse population with different standards and needs.
-Please label not safe for work content accordingly.
-NSFW content is, in general terms, content that may be inappropriate in a professional environment, including images that are sexually suggestive or contain nudity, news photos or videos that have potentially upsetting or graphic content, excessive explicit language in videos, etc. This allows users to simply scroll past the NSFW content and still allow you the freedom to post it without conflict.

 #### Terrorism

 The support of terrorist groups, their propaganda, or recruiting efforts on Kitsu is prohibited.
 We encourage political discourse and a wide breadth of opinions, but not the use of violence and intimidation in the pursuit of political aims.